DarthFeder/DiscoveryCraft/README.md

 - Physics

+(In the future, I may also add Biology and Technology)

 Since things are still being worked out (by that I mean nothing good has been added yet), I cannot say what will actually happen with the mod.
 But, I can tell you some of the things that I am planning to add in the future:

 - A science notebook to store all of your findings.
 The first and main item of DiscoveryCraft.

+- A research method.

 - Tiers of teloscopes for star-gazing.